zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-delete.md

 ## Troubleshooting

-### Lazy Loading + Include Graph
+### Lazy Loading + Include Graph (Before v10.5.7)

-When lazy loading is enabled, using the `IncludeGraph = true` option will also trigger lazy loading and load all related entities.
-As a result, the entire graph may be deleted.
+Before version **10.5.7**, `IncludeGraph` automatically traversed lazy navigations when lazy loading was enabled.

+This behavior could unintentionally load additional related entities and cause the entire graph to be deleted, even if you only intended to delete part of it.

-To avoid this behavior, you need to turn off lazy loading before retrieving your entities:
+To avoid this behavior, you had to disable lazy loading before retrieving your entities:

 ```csharp
 using (var context = new EntityContext())
 {
     context.ChangeTracker.LazyLoadingEnabled = false;

     var invoices = context.Invoices.ToList();
     context.BulkDelete(invoices, options => options.IncludeGraph = true);
 }
 ```

+Starting with **v10.5.7**, this is no longer the default behavior. `IncludeGraph` only traverses already loaded navigations.
+If you want lazy navigations to be loaded automatically during graph traversal, set `LoadLazyNavigations` to `true`.

 ## Conclusion